-WFD and Kaleidoscope Trust’s new programme will focus on 13 Commonwealth countries in Africa, the Eastern Caribbean, Asia, and the Pacific that retain laws and policies that discriminate against women and girls, and LGBT+ people.
-It will support local decision-makers and civic actors as they progress towards a more equal and inclusive world.
+Westminster Foundation for Democracy (WFD) and Kaleidoscope Trust (KT) implemented a joint programme that focused on 16 Commonwealth countries in Africa, the Eastern Caribbean, Asia, and the Pacific that retain laws and policies that discriminate against women and girls, and LGBT+ people.
+The programme supported local decision-makers and civic actors as they progress towards a more equal and inclusive world.

 Avenues to equality and inclusion

 By creating space and opportunity for enhanced collaboration and engagement between lawmakers and civil society organisations, CEP worked to foster an environment in which local decision-makers and civil society actors were better able to advance equality and ensure that women and girls, and LGBT+ people were included in politics and society.

 Activities in the project focused on three main avenues to equality and inclusion: evidence and incentives, skills and tools, and links and relationships.

 Between October 2020 through to March 2021, CEP supported changes in policy, increased capacity, and strengthened key relationships between civil society and political decision-makers.
 Find out more by expanding the themes below.

 The programme filled gaps in research and evidence when it comes to better outcomes for women and girls, LGBT+ people, and society at large.
 This will bolster decision-makers’ incentives to act and support them to make the case for change over the coming months and beyond.

 - In Sri Lanka, the programme provided evidence-based data – a missing piece in tackling LGBT+ discrimination by conducting a perceptions survey of LGBT persons and a gap analysis that examines a wide variety of Sri Lankan laws and policies.
 The two provide a foundation for future work and advocacy on LGBT+ issues in the country.